 When do you need a procedure for PAD?

 You and your health care provider should consider surgery or angioplasty if:

 See your health care provider right away to be evaluated for a procedure if you have any of these signs:

 Taking these steps can help keep PAD from getting worse.
 They can also reduce your risk of having a heart attack or stroke.

 Don’t smoke.
 Smoking even one or two cigarettes a day can keep treatment for PAD from working.
-If you smoke, talk to your doctor about nicotine replacement therapy and anti-smoking programs.
+If you smoke, talk to your health care provider about nicotine replacement therapy and anti-smoking programs.
 The antidepressant bupropion (Zyban and generic) can help people quit.
 The drug varenicline (Champix) also works well when combined with a stop smoking program.

 Exercise regularly.
 Walking, followed by periods of rest, can help reduce symptoms and extend the distance you’re able to walk.
-Your doctor should be able to help you plan a routine.
+Your health care provider should be able to help you plan a routine.

 Eat healthy foods.
 Extra cholesterol and fat can cause blocked arteries.
 Avoid saturated fat, trans fat and cholesterol.
 Limit foods with added sugar such as desserts and sodas.
 Eat vegetables, fruits, low-fat dairy products and whole grains.